 - Formatting – Is your source document in an editable file or is it a scanned PDF?
 A scanned document adds to the complexity of the translation compared to a document that is easily editable and saved in the same format.

 - Turn-Around Time – Are you pressed for time and need this Spanish translation right away?
 Or, are you able to wait the established turnaround time?
 Usually, a 2,000-word Spanish translation can be executed, edited and proofread in about 3 days.
-If you’re in a bind and need it within 24 hours, the final price will be adjusted to compensate for the added deadline.
+If you’re in a bind and need it within 24 hours, the final price will be adjusted to compensate for the close deadline with an additional rush fee of $25.00.

 - Budget Restrictions – How much are you looking to invest in this type of service?